Air purifier will help a cough.

 Do Air purifiers Help Cough?

 With a good set of air filtration, an air purifier will help relieve cough and other respiratory illnesses by cleaning indoor air.
-Cleaner air means there are less viral infections, bacteria, and viruses in the air to aggravate a cough.
+Cleaner air means there are fewer viral infections, bacteria, and viruses in the air to aggravate a cough.
 You will feel and breathe better without the phlegm and mucus irritating your throat.
 Allergy symptoms like wheezing, hoarseness, sore throat, postnasal drip, cold, skin rash, and nasal congestion will gradually be reduced.
 An air purifier can also create a safe home for asthmatic persons or people with respiratory issues like allergic rhinitis, asthma, COPD, bronchitis, emphysema.
 An air purifier and humidifier combination will further prevent the cough from spreading to other people.

 Can An Air Purifier Make a Cough Worse?